Theatre Royal

 Theatre potential

 Thanet District Council is very supportive of the theatre, which has been in its ownership since 2007.
-In 2014, it undertook a viability appraisal that looked at ways of making the theatre financially sustainable in the long term.
-It identified a scheme to re-orientate the entrance of the theatre towards Hawley Square, creating much-needed front-of-house facilities, bar space, and disabled access.
-The proposals also included using the former Theatre Hotel at adjacent 19 Hawley Square, a Grade II listed building with potential for bar and restaurant facilities, as a means of helping cross-subsidise the theatre operation.
-This scheme would remove the need for ongoing revenue support.
+In 2014, it undertook a viability appraisal that looked at ways of making the theatre financially sustainable in the long term, including proposals to make use of the adjacent former London Hotel to help cross-subsidise the theatre operation.
+Thanet District Council had identified a preferred partner to develop proposals but was unable to secure funding.

 Current situation

-The area around the theatre has changed in the last few years, with the historic Gazette and Thanet Press printing works buildings both being converted into cultural uses.
-It has been acknowledged that while visual arts provision in Margate is booming the opportunities for participation and attendance in the performing arts is limited.
+The area around the theatre has changed in recent years, with the historic Thanet Gazette and Thanet Press print works buildings both being converted into cultural spaces.
+It has been acknowledged, that while visual arts provision in Margate is booming, the opportunities for participation and attendance in the performing arts is limited.
 It is hoped that the Theatre Royal Margate can capitalise on the regeneration of the surrounding area and become an important part of Margate’s cultural offer.

 Main photo of Theatre Royal Margate by Theatres Trust.
 Interior photo by Ian Grundy.